How to stop hair dye fading?

 Follow up with a nourishing conditioner

 Conditioner is coloured hair’s ultimate superhero, literally coating it with smoothing, hydrating and nourishing ingredients.
-Strengthened hair is healthy hair, and when hair is damaged from extreme colour changes (say from dark to light) it doesn’t “hold” colour as it should, leaching colour molecules and looking patchy at lightning speed.
+Healthy-looking hair and strong hair go hand in hand!
+When hair is damaged from extreme colour changes (say from dark to light) it doesn’t “hold” colour as it should, leaching colour molecules and looking patchy at lightning speed.
 Regular conditioning is therefore vital to up the inner strength levels from the cortex of the cuticle and nourish your mane.
-Designed to seal, shine and keep all tones true, Pantene Pro-V Colour Protect Conditioner prevents colour fading with its unique keratin protection complex, prolonging the hair's vibrancy and brilliance while providing lightweight, yet deep conditioning.
+Designed to seal, shine and keep all tones true, Pantene Pro-V Colour Protect Conditioner prevents colour fading with its special keratin protection complex, prolonging the hair's vibrancy and brilliance while providing lightweight, yet deep conditioning.
 If you want to treat your hair (or yourself) even more, add once or twice a week Pantene Pro-V Colour Protect Mask.
 The results?
 Hair that’s visibly smoother with a vibrant shine in as little as 2 minutes.
 You can of course leave it longer for “me time at home”!

 Why does hair dye fade?

 Why indeed?
 And why is it that it’s often the boldest hues and pastel colours that tend to be the most high-maintenance?
 The basic answer is that to achieve these striking tones the hair has had to be bleached to open up the hair shaft sufficiently for the dye to “take,” and this long process often leaves hair in less that pristine condition.
-The simplest route to avoiding it happening to your precious colour is also the lazy girls’ favourite hair hack; simply don’t wash your hair too often.
+The simplest route to avoiding it happening to your precious colour is to simply don’t wash your hair too often.

 Water is coloured hair’s biggest enemy, along with the likes of heated styling tools and UV radiation.
 Saturating the hair with water swells the hair fibre and lifts the scale-like cuticles, allowing those dazzling dye molecules in the matrix of your hair to escape.
 When you do shampoo it, select a colour-safe formula and always finish your wash with cool rinse that works to close the hair cuticles, reducing fade and promoting shine.
 Together, this should seriously extend the life of your new hue, with your new best friend: conditioner!